Intro: For our 23 SEO Trends in 2021 for small business, we’re going to start with User Intent and Increasing Clicks as two major factors this year.

 - making it easy for users to find your content and not having to spend money with you i.e. removing forced pop-ups and registrations etc

-This really is one of the Top 23 SEO Trends in 2021.
+This really is one of the Top 23 SEO Trends in 2021 for small business.

 - Customer Data, Retention & Lifetime Value